zeux/zeux.github.io/_posts/2024-09-09-unlearning-metrics.md

 <!--more-->

 > This post is different than usual, and it was originally written in late 2022 and published on Cohost.
-I have originally been excited about Cohost's future and planned to use it as a micro-blogging platform, reserving this blog for long, very technical and carefully written posts.
+Back then, I was excited about Cohost's future and planned to use it as a micro-blogging platform, reserving this blog for long, very technical and carefully written posts.
 >
 > In the middle of 2023, following a [Financial Update](https://cohost.org/staff/post/1690393-h1-2023-financial-up) post, I realized Cohost will not survive much longer, and had to change the plans.
 As a result, most of the prior Cohost content has already been reposted on this blog; one more small technical post will be posted in the coming weeks.
 I wanted to repost this here, today, even if it doesn't follow the typical theme of this blog - because, today Cohost team [announced it will shut down imminently](https://cohost.org/staff/post/7611443-cohost-to-shut-down).
 This post seemed relevant, and it's the only remaining non-technical post that I'd like to keep for posterity.
 >